 If there are distracting elements in the frame, we crop them out using the clipping path and the Clone Stamp tool.

 Photo Retouching Services

 Are you new to Photography and Photo Retouching?
 We at Digi5Studios offer various photo retouching services.
-We specialize in Product photo retouching, Beauty retouching, Fashion retouching, Automobile photo retouching, Real Estate retouching, and Clipping Path Services.
+We specialize in Product photo retouching, Beauty retouching, Fashion photo retouching service, Automobile photo retouching, Real Estate retouching, and Clipping Path Services.